 Our executive offices, as well as our design, production, storage and shipping facilities, aggregating approximately 90,000 square feet, are located in an industrial building in the Sgoola Industrial Zone of Petach Tikva, Israel.
-The lease for such facilities expires in February 2017 and we have an option to extend the lease for an additional five year term upon six months' prior notice.
-In the year ended December 31, 2014, we incurred \$849,000 of rent expenses for these premises.
+The lease for such facilities expires in February 2017 and we have an option to extend the lease for an additional five year term upon six months prior notice.
+In the year ended December 31, 2015, we incurred \$780,000 of rent expenses for these premises.

 Kubatronik's executive offices as well as its design, production, storage and shipping facilities, aggregating approximately 15,000 square feet, are located in an industrial building in Geislingen, Germany, owned by the wife of the former owner of Kubatronik.
 The lease for the facilities expires on December 31, 2018.
-In the year ended December 31, 2014, Kubatronik paid an aggregate of approximately Euro 83,000 (\$111,000) in rent for these premises.
+In the year ended December 31, 2015, Kubatronik paid an aggregate of approximately Euro 74,000 (\$82,000) in rent for these premises.

-Our U.S. subsidiary, Eltek USA Inc., leases approximately 950 square feet office space in New Hampshire.
-In the year ended December 31, 2014, we paid \$30,000 in rent for these premises.
-In February 2015, we signed a new lease agreement for 1,682- square feet in New Hampshire, which expires in February 2020, instead of the current facility.
+In June, 2015, our U.S. subsidiary, Eltek USA Inc., relocated, and now leases approximately 1,682 square feet office space in New Hampshire.
+The lease for the facilities expires in February, 2020.
+In the year ended December 31, 2015, we paid an aggregate of \$29,000 for rent of the new and old premises.